simicd/smith-wilson-py/README.md

 <br /><br />

 ## How to use the package
+1. Install the package with `pip install smithwilson`
-1. To use the Smith-Wilson fitting algorithm, first import the Python package and specify the inputs.
+2. To use the Smith-Wilson fitting algorithm, first import the Python package and specify the inputs.
 In the example below the inputs are zero-coupon rates with annual frequency up until year 25.
 The UFR is 2.9% and the convergence parameter alpha is 0.128562.
 The `terms` list defines the list of maturities, in this case `[1.0, 2.0, 3.0, ..., 25.0]`
     ```py
     import smithwilson as sw